Scobee Planetarium Friday Night Public Programs for February 2020.

-Tickets go on sale 30 minutes prior to each start time.
+Tickets are only sold on site 30 minutes prior to the show time.

 The Little Star that Could - This is a story about Little Star, an average yellow star in search for planets of his own to protect and warm.
 Grades: pre-K-3rd.
 36 mins.
 Trailer (Available in Spanish)

 Secret of the Cardboard Rocket - Embark on a celestial adventure as two children spend a night touring the solar system inside their “cardboard spaceship” guided by their navigator – a talking astronomy book.
 Grades: pre-K-3rd.
 40 mins.
 Trailer